 According to a report released by the National Center for Chronic Disease Prevention and Health Promotion (NCCDPHP), 6 out of 10 Americans are suffered from chronic diseases.
 They are accounted for many death and disability among Americans every year.
 According to data released by the Centers for Disease Control and Prevention in 2018, the leading national public health institute of the United States, there is a great diversity noticed in the prevalence of chronic diseases in the country.
 This diversity is reflected in various things including the number of hospitalization, the diagnosis, and the mortality rate.Chronic diseases have been identified as the most expensive health conditions in the United States.
 Reports suggest that almost 45 percent of the population suffers from chronic diseases and the number is growing.
 It says the healthcare sector in the country spends an aggregate of 75 percent on chronic diseases.

-The leading chronic diseases, including cancer, diabetes heart disease, stroke, and obstructive pulmonary disease cause more than two-thirds of all the deaths.
+The leading chronic diseases, including cancer or even prostate cancer, diabetes heart disease, stroke, and obstructive pulmonary disease cause more than two-thirds of all the deaths.
 Statistics from other sources suggest more than 1.7 million deaths every year.

 According to the source of N.C.
 Division of Public Health’s Chronic Disease and Injury Section, chronic diseases and injuries are causing over 50,000 deaths annually in North Carolina alone.
 These injuries sometimes can be intentional with Overland Park Domestic Battery Lawyer to help ensure that the perpetrators are punished.
 Further, it suggests that most of the diseases in this region are caused by an unhealthy lifestyle, tobacco use, and frequent alcohol consumption, drug abuse and could have been avoided with a proper chronic disease management program.
 It is working in association with the local health care bodies to minimize the deaths and disabilities coming from chronic diseases.